Fun & Free Things to do With Baby in North Texas in the Summer

 The local library isn’t the only place you can enjoy a good story with your baby.
 Think outside the box and check with your local toy store, indoor playgrounds or baby stores.

-Klyde Warren Park: Get some fresh air and check out the child-size amphitheater and storytelling tree.
+Klyde Warren Park: Get some fresh air and check out the multi-dimensional playground, caterpillar fountain, storytelling tree and lots more.

 Barnes & Noble: Your local Barnes & Noble bookstore offers storytimes all throughout the week.